Profile information

 - October/November: planting 500-1000 cork tree acorns in the forest (and maybe picking strawberry tree berries)

-If you plan to do a part-time job on a daily basis next to volunteering it probably wont work out so please dont write us if that is your intention.
-The few volunteers we had doing this couldnt handle the combined work pressure, and where beat every day.
+If you plan to do a part-time job on an almost daily basis next to volunteering it probably wont work out so please dont write us if that is your intention.
+The few volunteers I had doing this couldnt handle the combined work pressure, and where beat every day.

 You need to have a decent level of spoken English.